Jarawa language (Andaman Islands): Vowels

 There are also 2 mid-low vowels, [ɛ] and [ɔ], but their phonemic status is not deciphered yet.
 Because their occurrences are very limited, it is unclear how often they are used and their status.

 Length is very important in this language as they have short and long vowels.

 Consonants

 Characteristics

 Among all the 28 consonants, voiced and voiceless plosives are present along with voiceless aspirated plosives.
-Sounds like nasals, trills, retroflex flap, lateral and retroflex laterals all occur in this language.
+Nasals, trills, retroflex flap, lateral and retroflex laterals all occur in this language.

 There are also two approximants in the Jarawa language, these being labial and palatal, along with a few fricatives like the pharyngeal fricative and the bilabial fricative.
 Two labialised consonants also exist, such as the pharyngeal fricative and voiceless aspirated velar plosive.

 Word-initial contrast between /p/ and /b/ is disappearing, with /p/ becoming /b/ (note that in Onge /p/ is not phonemically present).

 Jarawa words are at least monosyllabic, and content words are at least bimoraic.
 Maximal syllables are CVC.